anetacamo/coding/src/content/accessibility.md

 ### Semantic HTML & landmark elements

-Using self-descriptive tags like headings, buttons, paragraphs etc..
+Using self-descriptive tags like headings, buttons, paragraphs etc.. often does the job.

-use of landmark elements, such as `<main>` and `<aside>`, to demarcate page regions as assistive technology allow the user to quickly navigate to these sections. => [content sectioning](/#/html-tags#section-tags)
+Use of landmark elements, such as `<main>` and `<aside>`, to demarcate page regions as assistive technology allow the user to quickly navigate to these sections. => [content sectioning](/#/html-tags#section-tags)

 ### ARIA Landmark roles and HTML5 implicit mapping